Interrogation Techniques: Reid, PEACE and False Confessions

 The alternative, developed in England and Wales in the early 1990s, is the PEACE model: a non-coercive, information-gathering-focused investigative interview framework that treats confession as one possible outcome rather than the objective.
 PEACE is now standard across UK police forces and has influenced Australian, New Zealand, Canadian, Norwegian, and increasingly US practice.

 Voice-recording authentication and electronic monitoring of interrogation sessions are addressed in the Forensic Physics module; this topic covers the psychological technique and interaction patterns.
+The parallel framework for investigative interviewing of children and vulnerable witnesses builds directly on the PEACE model foundations.

 John E. Reid was a Chicago-based polygraph examiner who developed a systematic interrogation method in the 1950s through his work with Fred Inbau, then a law professor at Northwestern University.
 Their 1962 manual Criminal Interrogation and Confessions became the dominant police training text in North America, and the technique it describes remains widely taught in the United States, Canada, and parts of Latin America.